Many Steam users are having an issue with their game. What happens is an error message pops up when they open their game on Steam that says:

 To copy steam_api64.dll:

-Updating device drivers can make your game run smoother and prevents many issues or errors.
-If you don’t have the time, patience or skills to update your driver manually, you can do it automatically with Driver Easy.
+If you got this error when playing a game, you should also check that all your device drivers are up to date.
+This won’t fix the error, but it will help stabilize your system, generally.
+If you don’t have the time, patience or skills to update your drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.